datopian/playbook/running-the-org/README.md

 If you would like to post an article, tweet, share something or simply have an idea about a new post, please send an email to [Office Requests](mailto:incoming+datopian-office-office-requests-14747497-5cl6vuzhmxhbsbmy20tqb8lak-issue@incoming.gitlab.com) *(CC office@datopian.com)* and describe your idea.
 They will either post it for you or give you access so you can do it by yourself.
 Feel free to reach out to our [Comms team](mailto:lea.manoussakis@datopian.com) for any further related requests.

-## Sharing your magical tools with the Team

-The team creates an [inbox] issue for sharing & storing their magical tools / tutorials / free online videos / books / programs / courses or any other helpful and interesting resources/materials. https://gitlab.com/datopian/dojo/onboarding/issues/7

-Feel free to add stuff on a regular basis.